Skip to content

 Provided their application was made on time, a person’s right to live, work and access housing and benefits while they wait for a decision are the same as a person who has been granted pre-settled status (SI 2020 No. 1209 reg.
 4).

 Monitoring of EUSS decisions has shown that applications by Zambrano carers are often refused.
 If settled/pre-settled status is refused, prompt action must be taken to prevent that person from becoming an overstayer and losing their right to live in the UK.
-The applicant should seek immediate advice from an experienced OISC registered adviser.
-The applicant has the right to an administrative review but the time limit is 28 days.
+The applicant should seek immediate advice from an experienced IAA registered adviser.
+The applicant has the right to appeal to a tribunal but must do so within 14 days of being notified of the decision (28 days if they are living outside the UK).
+The appeal can be made online (and must be made online if it is submitted by their solicitor/adviser).